History of the Uyghur people: Mogulistan

 Kashgar historian Muhammad Imin Sadr Kashgari recorded Uyghurstan in his book Traces of Invasion (Asar al-futuh) in 1780.
 Power in the western half devolved into the hands of several tribal leaders, most notably the Qara'unas.
 Khans appointed by the tribal rulers were mere puppets.
 In the east, Tughlugh Timur (1347–1363), an obscure Chaghataite adventurer, gained ascendancy over the nomadic Mongols and converted to Islam.
 In 1360 and again in 1361, he invaded the western half in the hope of reunifying the khanate.
 At their greatest extent, the Chaghataite domains extended from the Irtysh River in Siberia down to Ghazni in Afghanistan, and from Transoxiana to the Tarim Basin.

 Tughlugh Timur was unable to completely subjugate the tribal rulers.
 After his death in 1363, the Moghuls left Transoxiana, and the Qara'unas' leader Amir Husayn took control of Transoxiana.
 Tīmur-e Lang (Timur the Lame), or Tamerlane, a Muslim native of Transoxiana who claimed descent from Genghis Khan, desired control of the khanate for himself and opposed Amir Husayn.
 He took Samarkand in 1366 and was recognized as emir in 1370, although he continued to officially act in the name of the Chagatai khans.
 For over three decades, Timur used the Chagatai lands as the base for extensive conquests, conquering the rulers of Herat in Afghanistan, Shiraz in Persia, Baghdad in Iraq, Delhi in India, and Damascus in Syria.
 After defeating the Ottoman Turks at Angora, Timur died in 1405 while marching on Ming-dynasty China.
 The Timurid dynasty continued under his son, Shah Rukh, who ruled from Herat until his death in 1447.

 By 1369, the western half (Transoxiana and further west) of the Chagatai Khanate had been conquered by Tamerlane in his attempt to reconstruct the Mongol Empire.
 The eastern half, mostly under what is now Xinjiang, remained under Chagatai princes that were at time allied or at war with Timurid princes.
 Until the 17th century, all the remaining Chagatai domains fell under the theocratic regime of Uyghur Apak Khoja and his descendants, the Khojijans, who ruled Altishahr in the Tarim Basin.

-Both the Tarim Basin as well as Transoxiana (in modern-day Uzbekistan and Tajikistan) became known as Moghulistan or Mughalistan, after the ruling class of Chagatay and Timurid states descended from the "Moghol" tribe of Doghlat.
+Both the Tarim Basin as well as Transoxiana became known as Moghulistan or Mughalistan, after the ruling class of Chagatay and Timurid states descended from the "Moghol" tribe of Doghlat.
 They were Islamicized and Turkified in language.
 This Moghol Timurid ruling class established the Timurid rule on the Indian Subcontinent known as the Mughal Empire.